 The Class Experience

-The faculty members coordinate their materials and approaches around each of these module themes, which allows for team teaching opportunities and ensures the delivery of an integrated curriculum.
+The faculty members coordinate their materials and approaches around each of these term themes, which allows for team teaching opportunities and ensures the delivery of an integrated curriculum.

-The careful sequencing of the individual classes, courses, and module themes are designed to build on one another throughout the program's three terms to provide you with a powerful and unique learning experience.
+The careful sequencing of the individual classes, courses, and term themes are designed to build on one another throughout the program's three terms to provide you with a powerful and unique learning experience.

-The third term extends the first two terms with a more global context.
+The third term extends the first two terms with a more themes in a global context.
 The complexity of leading organizations across national boundaries is apparent in all our discussions.
 Our courses become increasingly Cross-Enterprise in focus and even more integrated with one another.
-The international nature of the third term culminates in the International Field Study Trip and the completion of the Executive Client Field Project.
+The third term culminates with a dynamic module focusing on topical issues.

 *The Discovery Expedition, and Silicon Valley/Mexico City may be offered in either Term 2 or 3, depending on when you start the program.

 You can talk about entrepreneurship and innovation in the classroom, or read about it in a case.
 But when you go to Silicon Valley – one of the most important centres of innovation anywhere on the planet – that’s when you find out what it really means to be on the cutting edge of business.
 Ivey EMBA participants have the option to travel to Silicon Valley to meet entrepreneurs and executives and learn about idea generation, start-ups, rapid growth, multi-round financing, initial public offers, and ways to manage talent during explosive growth, all part of the day-to-day business environment in Silicon Valley.